redarrowlabs/Argo/README.md

 	.Remote()
 		// with Xamarin iOS apps, you may need to provide your own TLS-compatible HttpMessageHandler .Create(() => new HttpClient())
-		// jsorm will run these configuration actions on the HttpClient when a `ISession` is build by the `ISessionFactory` .Configure(httpClient => httpClient
+		// jsorm will run these configuration actions on the HttpClient
+		// whenever an `ISession` is built by the `ISessionFactory` .Configure(httpClient => httpClient
 		    .DefaultRequestHeaders
 		    .Authorization = new AuthenticationHeaderValue("Bearer", token))